maticnetwork/whitepaper/README.md

 1. Block Size = (Average Transaction Amount)/(Block)
   - 100Txs/Block is insanely expensive.
   - ETH is 600~1000Txs/Block
-  - If The Matic Network permits 3000Txs/Block, this variable is going to be predominant factor over other factors.
-But network layer censorship-resistance will be harmed like BCH-Tor problem.
+  - If The Matic Network permits 3000Txs/Block, this variable is going to be the predominant factor over other factors.

-2. Number of Delegates
+2. Number of Block Producers
-  - If there are more Delegates, transaction fee allocation will be more.
+  - If there are more Block Producers, transaction fee allocation will be more.
-  - Delegate setting of 7 is cost efficient.
+  - Block Producer setting of 7 is cost efficient.
-  - If the number of Delegates is increased to say, 120, the transaction fee increases.
+  - If the number of Block Producers is increased to say, 120, the transaction fee increases.

 3. Number of Checkpoint stakers
   - If number of stakers is 10,000, then it will be expensive to structure incentives.